hydrocarbon-tk/Hydrocarbon/README.md

 # Motivation

-The primary reason this exists is to provide a flexible, easy to use parser compiler to handle the parsing demands of CandleFW libraries such as Wick, JS, TS, Wax, and CSS.
+The primary reason this exists is to provide a flexible, easy to use parser compiler to handle the parsing demands of CandleLibrary libraries such as Wick, JS, TS, Wax, and CSS.
 It provides a way of rapidly define new language syntax and is able combine grammars of different languages into one meta-parser.

 Parsers are not fun to create; there are many edge cases, optimization pitfalls, and design.
 They are a means to an end that can take up significant part of the *"means"*.